 When did you start competing in pole?
 How does competing make you feel?

 I started competing two years ago.
 It was very hard in the beginning but I got used to the training.
 I feel so good when I compete because I challenge myself and I realised that I can do more than I think.
 I love the emotions that I transmit to people when they see me on stage.

 Would you recommend others to compete?
 If so, why?

 Yes of course!
 It us a very beautiful experience that people who love doing sport should experience at least once in their lifetime.
 But on the other hand, I think that it is a sacrifice so it is very important to know if you are prepared to leave other things and dedicate time to be the best.

 What is parapole & how does it work?

 ParaPole is the category in the Pole Championships exclusively for people with a disability.
 It has some regulations and adaptations to make it easier but still it has to improve.

 Has pole dancing lead you to any other opportunities?

 After three years practising Pole Dancing I started to dance Latin Dance or Caribbean Dance such as Salsa, bachata, merengue or chachachá and now I prepare a show with fusion styles mixing Pole and some latin dance.
 I also participated in the tv program Got Talent Spain thanks to Pole.

-Your performance at the Spanish Got Talent was so inspiring!
-How was it to
+Your performance at Spain’s Got Talent was so inspiring!
+How was it to participate?